Why are p-values uniformly distributed?

 Introduction

-If you’ve ever tested a null hypothesis across multiple tests and computed a p-value for each, you’ve almost certainly heard:
+If you’ve ever tested a null hypothesis multiple times and computed a p-value for each test, you’ve almost certainly heard:

 “Under the null hypothesis, p-values are uniformly distributed.”

-The uniformity of p-values is a direct consequence of how they’re defined and of a theorem from probability theory called the probability integral transform.
-In this post, we’ll unpack exactly, both graphically and mathematically, how p-values spread evenly between 0 and 1.
+The uniformity of p-values is a direct consequence of how they’re defined and a theorem from probability theory called the probability integral transform.
+In this post, we’ll unpack exactly why p-values follow an uniform distribution, both graphically and mathematically.

 What you’ll learn here